Tipser/slate/docs-v2/source/includes/_tipser-script.md

 ### Event handlers

 Event handlers can be passed as part of configuration.
-There is a number of event exposed by the Tipser Elements that can be listened to programatically, such as technical events, shopping behavior, errors and analytics.
-You may hook in your event listener into Tipser Elements via `eventsHandlers` option.
+There is a number of event exposed by the Tipser Script that can be listened to programatically, such as technical events, shopping behavior, errors and analytics.
+You may hook in your event listener into Tipser Script via `eventsHandlers` option.

 ```js
 tipser.elements("posId", {